pingidentity/terraform-provider-pingone/docs/resources/form.md

 Required:

 - `key` (String) A string that specifies an identifier for the field component.
+- `options` (Set of String) An array of strings that specifies the unique list of options.
 - `required` (Boolean) A boolean that specifies whether the field is required.

 Optional: